eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/trace-server/README.md

 The following properties are supported:

+- `traceserver.host`: Host to use.
+If not specified, the default http host is 0.0.0.0.
 - `traceserver.port`: Port to use.
 If not specified, the default http port is 8080 and SSL is 8443.
 - `traceserver.useSSL`: Should be `true` or `false`.
 If `true`, the `traceserver.keystore` property must be set.
 If left unset, it will be inferred from the other properties.
 If `false`, the `traceserver.keystore` and `traceserver.keystorepass` will be ignored.
 - `traceserver.keystore`: Path to the keystore file.